Rok enjoying outdoor camping in Karakol’s Altyn Arashan Valley, Kyrgyzstan

 After returning back to mainland I rested on a small sandy beach in Cholpon Ata.
 Swimming provided a refreshing experience; the atmosphere was calm and my new companions were friendly and curious.

 The garden of my basic guesthouse offered unbelievable amounts of plums and apples on regular sized trees.
-The cordial owner invited me to be her guest and I had a great conversation with visitors from Bishkek who came to enjoy nature over the weekend.
+The friendly owner invited me as her guest, and I had a great conversation with visitors from Bishkek enjoying a weekend in nature.

-My next stop, near the eastern tip of Lake Issyk Kul, was the fourth largest city of Kyrgyzstan – Karakol – promoted as a gateway to adventure, culture and cuisine, located on the crossroads of Central Asia.
+My next stop was Karakol, near the eastern tip of Lake Issyk Kul and the fourth largest city in Kyrgyzstan.
+It is promoted as a gateway to adventure, culture and cuisine, located on the crossroads of Central Asia.
 A kind of backpackers’ paradise that offers a range of open-air activities: hiking, horse-trekking, food tasting, climbing and more.

 I settled down in a hostel, where the cheapest accommodation was available in a yurt that was raised up in the central courtyard.

 My knee was still not completely recovered from a meniscus injury.
-Thus, I decided to ride a horse up to the mountains, where I could spend a night in a traditional yurt, taste local food, relax in thermal water and explore the stunning natural scenery.
+Thus, I decided to ride a horse up to the mountains and spend a night in a traditional yurt.
+There, I could taste local food, relax in thermal water, and explore the stunning natural scenery.

 Horseback riding to Altyn-Arashan

 The next morning a Swiss cyclist joined me for an overnight horse hike to the Altyn-Arashan area.
-The day before, I organized all the details directly with the horse owners and guides.
-We met our guide in the outskirts of Karakol, near Ak Su village from where a step trail leads along the river uphill.
+We met our guide on Karakol’s outskirts, near Ak Su village, where a steep trail leads uphill along the river.

 The road quickly turned into a cart path that looked impassable.
-The wonderful wooded green landscape, pleasant sunshine and peace were interrupted every now and then by a barking dog protecting a farm, where, in basic conditions, sheep are raised.
+The beautiful wooded landscape, warm sunshine, and peace were occasionally interrupted by barking dogs guarding farms where sheep are raised in basic conditions.

 Following a brief pause for a snack, the trail transformed into a more serpentine and inclined route.
 The horses were successfully avoiding all the obstacles, when suddenly I heard the rumble of a car engine.
-I couldn’t believe that any kind of jeep, let alone an old Soviet vehicle, similar to a mini-van, could drive through such a bad road.
+I couldn’t believe any jeep, let alone an old Soviet mini-van, could drive through such a terrible road.
 It slowly moved up the bumpy path, successfully overcoming all barriers.

 We arrived at the camp, where we set up the yurt in the late afternoon.
 While the driver was preparing dinner, I soaked in the nearby thermal waters.
 What a blessing!

-The return the next day was easier, faster and more comfortable going downhill.
+The return the next day was easier, faster and more comfortable.
 I was pleased to have visited the mountainous region of Kyrgyzstan despite my limited mobility.
+One of the highlights of my Kyrgyzstan travel adventure.

 Fairytale Canyon Skazka

-There are little plants since the lower areas are covered with sand.
+There were little plants since the lower areas are covered with sand.
 I walked around to different viewpoints, until I realized there was not a single soul around me.
-From the highest point, a spectacular view over the whole canyon, with Issyk Kul lake in the background, opens.
+From the highest point, a spectacular view of the entire canyon opened, with Issyk Kul Lake visible in the background.

 I walked back to the main road and continued to the beach.
 The weather at the end of summer was sunny and warm.
 Just perfect for the last refreshing swim in the lake.
-People were right, Issyk Kul lake, with its surrounding landscape is unique.
+People were right; Issyk Kul and its surrounding landscape are truly unique.

 Bokonbayevo – eagle hunting demonstration

-Hunting with Golden Eagles is an ancient Central Asian tradition that has been in practice for thousand years by nomads in order to acquire food and furs in the harsh winter months.
+Hunting with Golden Eagles is an ancient Central Asian tradition that has been in practice for thousand years in order to acquire food and furs in the harsh winter months.
 Since ancient times, it was believed that the hunting bird is the most loyal and reliable assistant.
-For that reason, eagles and falcons have been used for hunting since 10th century, a long time before the appearance of firearms.
+For this reason, eagles and falcons have been used for hunting since the 10th century, long before firearms existed.

 Through a series of phone calls and messages, I was able to connect with Saltanat, who greeted me in front of the guest house, dressed in traditional clothing and wearing ak-kalpak on his head.
 The elongated cap is formed of four pieces of white wool felt sewn together.